 Fire-Tite Bridging & Blocking (pat# 6,260,318):

-Fire-Tite provides bridging, fire blocking and draft stop.
-Fire-Tite features bridging between studs which helps keep the product straight in the wall.
-Fire-Tite also has fire blocking for metal stud construction with 99% coverage with extremely quick installation at an inexpensive price.
+Fire-Tite bridging, blocking, and draft stop.
+Fire-Tite features bridging between studs which helps keep the studs straight in the wall.
+Fire-Tite also has Fire blocking for metal stud construction with 99% coverage.

 Bridging, Fire Blocking, and Draft Stopping